 THE BEST START

-We love our kitties very much and lavish attention on them as soon as they are born in our spare bedroom.
+We love our kitties very much and lavish attention on them as soon as they are born in our bedroom.
 At first they stay in a nursery pen with their mom, to keep them safe from the bigger cats.
-When they are 4 weeks old they move to a playpen in the dining room.
+When they are 4 weeks old they move to a playpen in the living room.
 We pick them up and pet them a lot to make sure they grow up to be friendly and happy, litter trained

 Your kitten should never be de clawed.
 A Grand

 Champion 4 generation photo pedigree, without registration numbers,